erupenkman/opsworks-example/README.md

-#Set up a vagrant VM that mimics amazon opsworks.
-Test your chef recipies before deploying them
+#Test your chef recipies before deploying them to opsworks

-So you want to use chef to provision opsworks like a boss? well first you'll need to test them locally.
+So you want to use chef to provision aws opsworks like a boss? well first you'll need to test them locally.
 This project is an example that provisions a Vagrant VM with the default opsworks recipes and a starting point to build your own.

 #installation
 install Vagrant, Virtualbox, Vagrant-Berkshelf plugin. after installing I got